 - Shelving Locations that appear in the library's catalog are:

-- Stacks (second floor)
+- Stacks (second or third floor)

-- Juvenile (second floor)
+- Juvenile (third floor)

 - Reserve (behind circulation)

 - Visit the circulation desk to pay for lost or overdue items.

 - Students will be prevented from registering or obtaining transcripts if library charges are not settled.

 - Suggestions can be submitted by email to firstname.lastname@example.org or by filling out a STCC Library Purchase Request Form found on the Faculty Services page.

 - All library users are welcome to suggest items that should be added to the collections by submitting recommendations at the circulation desk.

 - Fill out the purchase request form on the Faculty Services Page.